-Those looking for a reliable method to watch movies and TV shows may want to check into the Kodi Pulsar add-on.
+Those looking for an torrent back-end interface may want to check into the Kodi Pulsar add-on.
 Get all of the details and instructions here!

-The Kodi Pulsar add-on is the number one method for streaming torrent movies and TV shows onto Kodi.
+The Kodi Pulsar add-on is a backend torrent interface that you can add onto Kodi.
 The actual Pulsar add-on is just a shell which grabs moves and TV show information from IMDB and TVDB and presents it along with a search feature.
 The real magic happens from the different Kodi Pulsar providers, which connect to different torrent websites and are used to grab all of the streams back into the Pulsar add-on.
 The biggest torrent sites in the world are supported, meaning you can pick your favourite torrent site and find a working stream from there, just like you would if you were to download a torrent.

 Note: Because this add-on uses torrents, you share your stream with other users as you watch a show.
 If you are not comfortable with this, consider getting a VPN to protect your connection while you use the Pulsar add-on.